JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

-We also note that our estimated density of type-2 AGN is higher than found in the deep X-ray observations by \cite{Giallongo19}.
-As stated by \citet{Maiolino23JADES}, this suggests that the optical and UV emission line selection of AGN is picking a population of faint or X-ray deficient population of AGN at high-z.
 The extrapolation of the QSO luminosity function at z$\sim$5.5 \citep[orange shaded region][]{Niida20} is 1--2 orders of magnitude lower than AGN luminosity function from JWST.
 Together with Figures \ref{fig:Lbol}, \ref{fig:stellar_mass} and \ref{fig:uv_lum}, this further illustrates that JWST is probing a new parameter space of low luminosity AGN activity at high-z redshift.

-We finally point out that our finding that the type 2 AGN host galaxies UV LF can be reproduced by scaling the galaxies LF by a factor of 5, indicates that type 2 AGN host galaxies contribute to $\sim$20\% to the reionisation of the Universe ($\sim$30\% if including the type 1 AGN).
-Note that this does not mean that AGN contribute to a similar level to the reionization of the Universe, as the ionizing AGN radiation is obscured along our line of sight, and the IGM sees on average the same fraction of type 2 to type 1 AGN as our line of sight.